fabric8io/docker-maven-plugin/doc/manual.md

   <color>cyan</color>
 </log>
 ````

 ##### Watching for image changes

 When developing docker images, building the image and manually starting
 stopping containers, can become a real burden.
 To slightly increase the user
-experience, you can enable the `image watch` on `<docker:start>` the image
+experience, you can enable image watching on `<docker:start>` in which case the image
-watch will poll for changes on the image, and if any change is spotted, the
+will polled for changes, and if any change is spotted, the
-container will get recreated, using the later image.
+container will get recreated and restarted, using the given image.

 Image watch can be configured as part of the run configuration like: